Hard Rock Hotel and Casino: 2021–present: Recent and pending projects

 In January 2021, it was announced that Hard Rock will be opening a new hotel in London, Ontario, Canada, with a 353-room hotel slated to finish construction in 2025.
 It will be located in the 100 Kellogg Lane complex.

 In May 2021, a $300 million Hard Rock Casino location opened in Gary, Indiana about 35 minutes east of Chicago.
 Branded as Hard Rock Casino Northern Indiana, the location includes memorabilia from local natives Jackson 5 and a 1,950-seat Hard Rock Live performance hall.

-In December 2021, Hard Rock purchased The Mirage, from MGM Resorts for $1.075 billion.
+In December 2021, Hard Rock purchased The Mirage from MGM Resorts for $1.075 billion.
 The deal closed in December 2022.
-The Las Vegas Strip property will be completely renovated, but was permitted to keep using "The Mirage" name for up to 3 years.
-A new 36-story hotel tower in the shape of a guitar, like the one at the Seminole Hard Rock, will be added.
+The Las Vegas Strip property will be completely renovated, but was permitted to keep using "The Mirage" name for up to three years.
+A new 36-story hotel tower in the shape of a guitar, like the one at the Seminole Hard Rock, would be added.
 After renovations, the plan is to reopen the hotel under the name Hard Rock Las Vegas in 2027.

 Hard Rock is currently developing the Hard Rock Hotel & Casino Athens in Athens, Greece.
 It will become the first integrated resort in continental Europe when it opens in 2027.
 Hard Rock is also currently developing non-gaming hotels in Ras Al Khaimah, United Arab Emirates and Malta.
+The temporary Rockford Casino closed on August 12, 2024, and Hard Rock Casino Rockford had its grand opening on August 29 of that year.
+A hotel was planned for the casino in 2025, but plans for a $103 million hotel and convention center expansion did not come until May 2026.
+Leonardo Hotels acquired and closed Hard Rock Hotel Dublin in August 2024; the hotel only operated for four years.

 Hard Rock is one of multiple bidders who are bidding for one of three casino licenses for Downstate New York.
 Hard Rock is looking to build an integrated resort called Hard Rock Hotel & Casino Metropolitan Park adjacent to Citi Field in Flushing, New York.
+Hard Rock Hotel Ibiza would close on October 2, 2025, to undergo a rebrand as BLESS Ibiza The Site.